 Whether the disaster is natural or man-made, the main goal of disaster response and recovery is to protect humans and the environment from immediate danger and help communities get back on their feet.
 The information provided below is designed to reduce the adverse effects of a disaster and help communities affected by disasters respond during the immediate aftermath.
+If your questions are not addressed by the information below, please contact the Missouri Department of Natural Resources at 800-361-4827.

 For up-to-date information when natural disasters occur in Missouri, please visit our Disaster News and Information webpage.